ShahzaibP/ShahzaibP.github.io/aboutme.md

 Free time calls to read non-fiction, watch UFC on Saturday nights, drive out to a lake or simply code.

-You may click on the Projects tab on the top right to look at some of my work.

 I grew up in Karachi, Pakistan and moved to Winnipeg, Canada during my teens.
 Been here since.

+If you feel like you want to watch my work, you may click on the Projects tab on the top right to do so.

 Follow my GitHub [here](https://github.com/ShahzaibP).